jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

 - How to create a new :term:`Graph Category`

-- How to define a new graph within a :term:`Graph Category` to generate from simulation outputs.
+- How to define a new graph within a :term:`Graph Category` to generate from :term:`Experimental Run` outputs.

-- How to "activate" the new graph so that it will be generated from simulation outputs where applicable.
+- How to "activate" the new graph so that it will be generated from experimental run outputs where applicable.

 - How to generate additional graphs during stage 4 beyond those possible with the SIERRA core.